-In recent years, a handful of highly publicized sexual-assault cases in India have provided an example of the worst-case scenario for female travelers.
+In recent years, a handful of highly publicised sexual-assault cases in India have provided an example of the worst-case scenario for female travellers.
 While you shouldn’t let these deter you from traveling in India, do expect frequent gropes and sexual language to be directed your way, even if you are dressed extremely conservatively.
 Don’t go out by yourself at night, and be careful even as part of a group, depending on where you are.

 Theft is another serious issue in India so keep your belongings as secure as possible at all times.
 Carrying a padlock and chain to secure your belongings on buses or trains is a great idea.
 Again, linking up with another traveler or with a group is the best way to stay safe and ensure that unpleasant situations don’t escalate out of your control.

 Home to over a billion people, India is a country of contradictions – snake charmers and holy men dressed in loincloths loitering outside internet cafes, and some of the world’s deepest cultural and religious traditions prospering amidst extreme poverty and pollution.
 Your feelings about India will likely be conflicted as well.
 One moment you’ll love it, and the next moment you’ll be cursing your train for being 12 hours late.
 With patience, time, and an open-minded attitude, India will reveal its secrets to you, and the rough moments of travelling solo in India, will all seem worth it.